What is the ISO.CEILING Function?

 The ISO.CEILING function is an Excel Math and Trigonometry function.
 It is one of the fifteen rounding functions of MS Excel.
 The function returns a number rounded up to the nearest integer or to the nearest multiple of significance.
 It works regardless of whether the number given is positive or negative.

 ISO.CEILING was introduced in MS Excel 2010 and hence is unavailable in earlier versions.

 The ISO.CEILING function uses the following arguments:

-- Number (required argument) – It is the value that to be rounded.
+- Number (required argument) – This is the value that to be rounded.

-- Significance (optional argument) – It is the optional multiple to which the number given will be rounded.
+- Significance (optional argument) – This is the optional multiple to which the number given will be rounded.

 How to use the ISO.CEILING Function in Excel?

 To understand the uses of the ISO.CEILING function, let’s consider an example: